-More sophisticated approaches for disease control rely on optimal control theory to identify a suitable policy (see, e.g., \cite{control_theory1, control_theory2,control_theory3,control_theory4}).
-The starting point of all these works is that both the initial conditions (namely, the number of infected, exposed, etc.) and the model parameters (such as the disease's reproduction number) specifying the spread of the disease are known with high precision.
-This requirement is never met in a real-life epidemic, especially close to the outbreak, when the uncertainty of the disease's reproduction number can be very high \cite{R_0,R_0_bis}.
+Other approaches for disease control rely on optimal control theory to identify a suitable policy (see, e.g., \cite{control_theory1, control_theory2,control_theory3,control_theory4}).
+The starting point of all these works is that both the initial conditions (namely, the number of individuals infected, exposed, etc.) and the model parameters (such as the disease's reproduction number) specifying the spread of the disease are known with high precision.
+This requirement is never met in a real-life epidemic, especially close to the outbreak, when the uncertainty in the disease's reproduction number can be very high \cite{R_0,R_0_bis}.
 Policies derived through optimal control theory are thus not guaranteed to have the desired effects in practice.

-An additional disadvantage of optimal control theory is that government measures in the model cannot be constrained to be discrete, such as a lockdown which is either on or off, a policy that so far has dominated global efforts to control the COVID-19 epidemic \cite{lockdown}.
-Last but not least, optimal control theory can only handle scenarios where the policies continuously vary over time, thus not making it compatible with observed government measures to control COVID-19, which for the most part have been applied on a weekly basis.
+An additional disadvantage of optimal control theory is that government measures in the model cannot be constrained to be discrete.
+It is true that some optimal control problems admit a discrete solution, a so-called bang-bang control, but one cannot enforce this property on the solution \emph{a priori}.
+This makes optimal control theory all the more impractical, for discrete measures, such as a lockdown that is either on or off, have so far dominated global efforts to control the COVID-19 epidemic \cite{lockdown}.
+Last but not least, optimal control theory can only handle scenarios where the policies vary over time continuously, thus not making it compatible with observed government measures to control COVID-19, which for the most part have been applied on a discrete, weekly basis.

 In this paper we introduce a general framework that maps any disease control scenario to an optimization problem.
 Contrary to the optimal control approach, our framework can accommodate constraints on the disease dynamics which must hold for whole regions of the initial conditions and the disease's model parameters.
 Our framework can enforce policies to be weekly and/or discrete.
 Invoking tools from optimization theory and machine learning \cite{deep_learning}, we propose efficient heuristics to solve the optimization problem and hence identify the government policy that best controls the disease.